 - Adopt tools that automate and update enterprise resource planning and materials management information systems.
 Automation can help healthcare organizations track and analyze data efficiently so they can respond to shortages more quickly and use limited resources more effectively.

 - Form a clinically integrated supply chain that can become a strategic asset for your organization.
-This approach to supply chain management includes standardized supply chain practices; physician-led value analysis/purchasing committees; standardized supply chain analytics, metrics, and dashboards; and analytics to drive outcomes-based contracts and initiatives.
+This approach to supply chain management includes standardized supply chain practices; physician-led value analysis/purchasing committees; standardized supply chain metrics and dashboards; and analytics to drive outcomes-based contracts and initiatives.

 - Implement analytics and demand forecasting.
 Such actions help take supply chain disruption into consideration and enable better resource and fiscal planning.